^

 • nitrofural.

-The course of treatment is calculated on 5-10 installations, with bullous cystitis repeat 2-3 courses.
-The effectiveness of treatment is positively influenced by the addition of local therapy with physiotherapy.
+The course of treatment is calculated for 5-10 installations, with bullous cystitis, 2-3 courses are repeated.
+The effectiveness of treatment is positively affected by the addition of local therapy with physiotherapy.

-If the cause of the disease is neurogenic dysfunction of the bladder, then the treatment should be aimed at eliminating the detrusor function.
-When detrusor detrusor detrusor detrusor detrusor and detrusor sphincter dissection with a large amount of residual urine are often resorted to drainage of the bladder with a urethral catheter, against which a conservative etiologic treatment of vesicoureteral reflux is performed.
+If the cause of the disease is neurogenic dysfunction of the bladder, then treatment should be aimed at eliminating the dysfunction of the detrusor.
+In case of detrusor hyporeflexia and detrusor-sphincter dysinergia with a large amount of residual urine, drainage of the bladder with a urethral catheter is often used, against the background of which conservative etiologic treatment of vesicoureteral reflux is carried out.

-Eliminating functional disorders of the urinary tract is a difficult task and requires a long time.
+Elimination of functional disorders of the urinary tract is a complex task and requires a long time.

-• electrophoresis with neostigmine methylsulfate, calcium chloride; ultrasound effect on the bladder area; electrostimulation;
+• electrophoresis with neostigmine methyl sulfate, calcium chloride; ultrasound exposure to the bladder area; electrical stimulation;

 • sterile intermittent catheterization of the bladder.